soundasleep/jevon.org/wiki/setting-up-master/slave-replication-from-an-existing-mysql-server.md

 Currently https://cryptfolio.com is running off a single MySQL server.
 I want to switch this to a master/slave setup, which I intend will:

 # increase performance (0.10% of queries are blocked by updates), but not too much since the database is very write-heavy (59% of queries)
-# increase visible performance greatly (often graphs are blocked by pending writes)
+# increase visible performance greatly (often graphs are blocked by pending writes especially to `summary_instances` and `balances` tables)
 # improve reliability (if the slave goes down, I can point web servers to master; if the master goes down, I can enable read-only site mode)
 # cost more money to run (since I'll be running two nodes rather than one) but still much cheaper (and more interesting) than going through S3